Seizures. Choking. Falls. These three—often traumatizing incidents—are prevalent in children and people of all ages with cerebral palsy.

 - Make the person as comfortable as possible.
 Loosen any tight or restrictive clothing around the neck and chest, loosen belts or buttons, and remove glasses.
 Do not restrain them.
 If possible, try to roll the person on their side so that any fluids can drain out of the mouth and to make breathing easier.

 - Do not insert anything into the person's mouth.
 It is a misconception that things such as spoons, fingers, or other objects should be inserted into a person's mouth to prevent them from swallowing their tongue.
-However, it is critical that nothing is inserted into a person's mouth during a seizure, as this can cause them to choke.
+In fact, it is harmful if anything is inserted into a person's mouth during a seizure, as this can cause them to choke.

 - Keep bystanders at a distance.
 If the seizure happens in a public place, try asking bystanders to keep their distance from the person.
-When they wake up, they may feel nervousness or embarrassment, so it is best to keep only essential personnel around during a seizure.
+They may feel nervousness or embarrassment when they wake up, so it is best to keep only essential personnel around during a seizure.

 - Contact the person's doctor.
 After the person endures a seizure, it is essential for them or their caregiver to contact their healthcare provider to get further guidance regarding the situation.